FailAcademy/learning/adp-vancouver/_slides/week-05/02-collections-accounts.md

 # Minimongo?

-While Meteor gives **the database everywhere**, on the client side of an app you actually interacting with a cache of the database.
+While Meteor gives **the database everywhere**, on the client side of an app, you are actually interacting with a cache of the database.

-This is made possible by **Minimongo**, which is an in-memory, all JS implementation of the MongoDB API.
+This is made possible by **Minimongo**, which is an in-memory, all-JS implementation of the MongoDB API.

 The way we get data from the server is through Meteor's pub/sub system, and we write it back with Meteor methods (more on that tomorrow).